cultuurnet/udb3-search-docs/created-and-modified.md

 GET https://search.uitdatabank.be/offers/?q=created:[2017-04-11T12:08:01%2B01:00 TO *]
 ```

-The next example searches for all offers modified before or on a specific data:
+The next example searches for all offers modified before or on a specific date:

 ```
 GET https://search.uitdatabank.be/offers/?q=modified:[* TO 2017-04-11T12:08:01%2B01:00]